demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

    <img height="75" src="./doc_files/cache.png" />

-   Make sure to remove the bot from the team before clearing the integration cache, and add it back after done.
+   Make sure to remove the bot from the team (only via the Teams app) before clearing the integration cache, and add it back after done.

 ## Download Demisto Bot